This post may contain affiliate links. Read my disclosure policy.

 Ukrainian Easter Paska Bread Recipe

 This Ukranian Easter Bread is slightly eggy and subtly sweet and savory, with the bursts of sweet from the raisins.
 The photos here are from last year, and it was a pretty good batch, but truly it turns out differently every year, depending on the weather conditions, the noise level in the house (if you believe what my grandmother always said), and if there were enough of us gathered around to pray over the dough before the first rise.
 Some years it is a bit dense, and you really want to slather it with butter.
 Other years you could just tear into the light, fluffy bread just as it is (unless you are my mother, in which case you still slather it with butter, or my sister who commits the ultimate crime and pops her buttered Paska into the microwave for a few seconds – ugh!).

 We like to enjoy it for breakfast, spread with whipped butter.
-It is also served along with our Easter meal, which is usually a simple meal that always consists of ham, kielbasa, potato salad, hard boiled eggs, and then we usually put together a couple of other side dishes or veggies.
-This year, since I’ll have a newborn, my contribution will be some of the pierogies that we made and froze back at Christmastime.
+It is also served along with our Easter meal, which is usually a simple meal that always consists of ham, kielbasa, potato salad, hard boiled eggs, and then we usually put together a couple of other side dishes or veggies, like buttery peas and carrots, creamy green beans and mushrooms, or even a simple Maple Dijon Coleslaw.

 But before our Paska can be eaten, we take it, along with our Easter ham, kielbasa, butter, eggs, horseradish, and a few other items to church to be blessed.
 Then once we have celebrated the resurrection of Christ in Easter mass, we can enjoy all these delicious foods.

 More Eastern European recipes

 - Pierogies – the traditional Polish dumpling filled with pot cheese (aka Farmer’s cheese) or potato cheese.